DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 To use the feature, just go to an active auction, enter the number of bids you want, then click “Book a BidBuddy.”

-That’s all you need to do to use the feature, which is good.
+That’s all you need to do to use the feature, which is convenient.

-The Buy it Now feature is another interesting aspect of the website.
+The Buy It Now feature is another interesting aspect of the website.
 If you don’t win an auction, you can get your bids back using this option.
-For example, if you were to bid 100 times on a $50 gift card, you could just buy the gift card for $50 and get all of your bids back.
-You can now reuse these bids to try to win another auction.
+For example, if you bid 100 times on a $50 gift card, you could simply buy the gift card for $50 and get all of your bids back.
+You can then reuse these bids to try to win another auction.

 Promotions